minio/docs/source/includes/common/common-minio-kes.rst

 .. end-kes-start-server-desc

 .. start-kes-generate-key-desc

+.. admonition:: Unseal Vault Before Creating Key
+   :class: important

+   You must unseal the backing Vault instance before creating new encryption keys.
+   See the Vault documentation on `Seal/Unseal <https://www.vaultproject.io/docs/concepts/seal>`__ for more information.

 MinIO requires that the |EK| exist on the root KMS *before* performing |SSE| operations using that key.
 Use ``kes key create`` *or* :mc-cmd:`mc admin kms key create` to add a new |EK| for use with |SSE|.